Who is responsible for our system?

 The bodies responsible for developing food policy are outlined below.

-Forum Ministers have two distinct roles.
-Firstly, there are the requirements that government itself imposes on the joint food regulation system.
+Food Ministers’ Meeting members have two distinct roles.
+Firstly, there are the requirements that government itself imposes on the joint system.
 Secondly, it has the role of arbitrator and is required to balance the national interest with the potentially competing views from consumers, from industry and from itself.
-Wherever possible, the Forum makes decisions by consensus.
-However the Forum can resolve matters by voting.
-Each of the ten government parties has one vote, and six votes are required for a decision.
+Wherever possible, the Food Ministers’ Meeting makes decisions by consensus.
+However the Food Ministers’ Meeting can resolve matters by voting.
+Each of the ten government parties has one vote, and a simple majority of votes is required for a decision.

-The Food Regulation Standing Committee known as FRSC, supports the Forum by coordinating policy advice.
+The Food Regulation Standing Committee (FRSC), supports the Food Ministers’ Meeting by coordinating policy advice.
 FRSC's job is to study and assess any potential food issues and work out the appropriate policy response.
 FRSC takes into account the nature and extent of the issue or risk posed, and considers this when proposing the most effective and proportionate response.
 Different options for response may include non-intervention, self-regulation, co-regulation or regulation.
 By working this way, FRSC encourages a responsive approach to identified issues that require coordination across our joint system.

 The bodies responsible for developing, amending and setting food standards are outlined below.

-Food Standards Australia New Zealand known as FSANZ, was established under the Food Standards Australia New Zealand Act 1991 and is an independent statutory authority.
+Food Standards Australia New Zealand, was established under the Food Standards Australia New Zealand Act 1991 and is an independent statutory authority.
 It has a twelve member Board and offices in Canberra, Australia and Wellington, New Zealand.

 FSANZ is also responsible for some labelling requirements on packaged and unpackaged food, e.g. specific mandatory warnings or advisory labels, and also develops Australia-only food standards to address food safety issues, including requirements for primary production.

-The Australian State and Territory and New Zealand government agencies are responsible for implementing, monitoring and enforcing food regulation through their own various Food Acts and other food related legislation.
-The Department of Agriculture and Water Resources enforces the Food Standards Code at the border in relation to imported food.
+The Australian state and territory and New Zealand government agencies are responsible for implementing, monitoring and enforcing food regulation through their own various Food Acts and other food related legislation.
+The Australian Government Department of Agriculture, Water and the Environment enforces the Code at the border in relation to imported food.

 The responsible agencies vary in each jurisdiction, but generally include policy areas within the relevant Departments of Health, and also within Departments of Industry, Agriculture and/or Primary Industries and/or Food Authorities.
 Across both countries, the bodies include: